OttHydromet/node-red-umbparser/README.md

 # Planned features

-### Serial interface support

-Currently the node only support IP socket queries via TCP.
-Depending of the device, node-red is running a direct serial interface might be more useful, especially as there are only a few device from OTT Hydromet that feature ethernet or WiFi interfaces.

 ### Implement status request feature to ping a device

 Every UMB device features a status command, that can be used to ping a device.
 This is helpful to verify that the basic configuration and setup is working properly.